spacetimeengineer/spacetimeengine/README.md

 Who is it for?
 ==============
 This library was written for researchers and students primarily however the goals of open source development community and the space industry continue to influence the direction of this project.
-Infact this project aims to tie the space industry and the open source community together.

 Status
 ======